Symptom Checker for Muscle Pain

 Browse The Muscle Pages

 Over on the right hand side of the page is a section of links labeled The Muscles.
+If you are on a mobile device tap the menu bar at the top of the page or scroll to the bottom of the page for the menu.
 Browse all the categories looking at the pictures to find you pain patterns.

 Tags At The Bottom Of The Page

-Last but not least are the tags listed at the bottom each page.
-This section includes the tags listed in the tag cloud as well as other relevant tags that have additional information.
+Last but not least are the tags listed at the bottom each muscle page.
+These tags include pain and symptoms relevant to that muscle page.
+Most of these tags can be found in the tag cloud as well.

-Pain and symptom tags relevant to each muscle page are listed at the very bottom of each page.
+Pain and symptom tags relevant to each muscle page are listed at the bottom of each post.
 These links can provide additional information for you.

 About The Suggested Products